Learn the science behind:

 The last step of the Maillard reaction mechanism

 A lot of different reactions take place now, with products from all different reactions reacting with one another, just with whichever one is close by and which reaction is encouraged by the current conditions.
 You’ve already read some of the possible routes for aroma formation.
-This is the point where the brown colour is formed as well.
+This is the point where the brown color is formed as well.
 These molecules will react and form complex structures with a lot of rings in them.

 So, let’s summarize that quickly.
 You’ve just seen that the maillard reaction is one big heap of chemical reactions.
 It’s not very controlled and many different molecules are formed and react again with others.
 It’s always been a real challenge to figure out what exactly happens.
 With these few chemical reactions you’ve gotten enough of a grasp of the reaction to improve your basic understanding.